 How much live rock do you need?

 Well, that’s the topic of another blog post you can find here.

-How to remove unwanted pests from your live rock
+How to remove unwanted pests

 The method they provide to remove those pests from the live rock is to submerge the rock in a bucket of saltwater.
 The rock has been out of water for some time–the inverts inside it are pretty spooked.
 If you are lucky, you may find that the pests will take that opportunity to dart out of their previous home to find refuge someplace else, hopefully, more consistently wet.
 That place you’ve provided is the bottom of the bucket.

 Let me know if this method has worked for you.